Anto462/Anto462/README.md

 ---

 ## Random Data
-- I have two cats
+- I like cats and dogs
-- I love old cars from 1950 to 1990
+- I love cars from 1950 to 1990
 - **Hobbies:** Video games, Gym and Reading